imarun577/cryptofyer/_exchange/readme.md

 CryptoFyer Exchange v0.1
 ==============

-PHP client api for Exchange api v0.1
+PHP client api for Exchange

 I am NOT associated, I repeat NOT associated to Exchange.
 Please use at your OWN risk.